Jacketts Surname

 Where Does The Last Name Jacketts Come From? nationality or country of origin

-Jacketts is carried by more people in England than any other country or territory.
-It may also occur as a variant:.
-Click here for other possible spellings of Jacketts.
+Jacketts is held by more people in England than any other country or territory.
+It can be found as:.
+For other potential spellings of Jacketts click here.

 How Common Is The Last Name Jacketts? popularity and diffusion

-The surname Jacketts is the 2,808,717th most commonly used family name worldwide It is held by around 1 in 151,823,873 people.
-This last name occurs mostly in Europe, where 100 percent of Jacketts live; 100 percent live in Northern Europe and 100 percent live in British Isles.
+Jacketts is the 2,808,717th most numerous last name on a worldwide basis, borne by approximately 1 in 151,823,873 people.
+This last name is primarily found in Europe, where 100 percent of Jacketts reside; 100 percent reside in Northern Europe and 100 percent reside in British Isles.

-The last name Jacketts is most frequent in England, where it is carried by 48 people, or 1 in 1,160,793.
-In England it is primarily concentrated in: East Riding of Yorkshire, where 48 percent are found, Suffolk, where 17 percent are found and Cornwall, where 15 percent are found.
+The surname is most common in England, where it is borne by 48 people, or 1 in 1,160,793.
+In England Jacketts is most prevalent in: East Riding of Yorkshire, where 48 percent live, Suffolk, where 17 percent live and Cornwall, where 15 percent live.

 Jacketts Family Population Trend historical fluctuation

-The prevalency of Jacketts has changed over time.
-In England the number of people carrying the Jacketts last name expanded 480 percent between 1881 and 2014.
+The incidence of Jacketts has changed over time.
+In England the share of the population with the surname grew 480 percent between 1881 and 2014.

 Phonetically Similar Names